rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ### Sleep

-- In order to get sleep working with Bluetooth enabled the [GPRW-Patch](https://dortania.github.io/USB-Map-Guide/misc/instant-wake.html) is applied.
-Loading of SSDT-GPRW.aml fails, but it seems that the `Rename GPRW to XPRW` ACPI-patch is sufficient, as it prevents waking up from sleep (but producing some error logs in verbose boot).
+- In order to get sleep working with Bluetooth enabled the [GPRW-Patch](https://dortania.github.io/USB-Map-Guide/misc/instant-wake.html) is applied. ~~Loading of SSDT-GPRW.aml fails, but it seems that the `Rename GPRW to XPRW` ACPI-patch is sufficient, as it prevents waking up from sleep (but producing some error logs in verbose boot).~~

 ---

 ### ACPI

-- SSDT-EC.aml is necessary to boot since macOS Catalina
+- SSDT-EC.aml fixes embedded controller (since macOS Catalina)
+- SSDT-GPRW.aml prevents instant wake from sleep
-- SSDT-PNLF.aml activates backlight control
+- SSDT-PNLF.aml activates display backlight control

 ### SSDT